jhumelsine/jhumelsine.github.io/_posts/2025-10-15-singleton.md

 But objects, as in object instances, are first class citizens in OO languages.
 They can do things that static methods can’t do or can’t do as easily.
 They can be passed as arguments.
 They are more flexible.
 Since Singleton is an object instance, it can do things that static methods may not be able to do.

 I worked on a project that used [MongoDB](https://en.wikipedia.org/wiki/MongoDB).
-Long before I joined the project, they had created static methods for each domain persistent operation as wrappers around Mongo details.
+Long before I joined the project, they had created static methods for each operation as wrappers around Mongo details.
 It was a type of [Façade](https://jhumelsine.github.io/2023/10/03/facade-design-pattern.html).
-While I appreciated not having to dive into Mongo details, it was a big cumbersome to create and initialize [Test Doubles](https://jhumelsine.github.io/2024/07/02/test-doubles.html) for these static methods.
+While I appreciated not having to dive into Mongo details, it was a bit cumbersome to create and initialize [Test Doubles](https://jhumelsine.github.io/2024/07/02/test-doubles.html) for these static methods.
 Fortunately newer versions of [Mockito](https://site.mockito.org/) provide static method mocking, it’s not the most elegant mechanism I’ve seen, as I pointed out in [Mocking Frameworks](https://jhumelsine.github.io/2025/03/24/legacy-code.html#mocking-frameworks).

 # Singleton Implementation
 The Singleton implementation appears simple, which is one of its issues.